Lessinia: Prehistory

-The Lessinia territory appears to have been inhabited since the earliest times; the ease with which flint could be found for the production of objects, the availability of many caves and rock shelters, and other economic and security-related reasons were the factors that led various prehistoric communities to settle there.
+The Lessinia territory has been inhabited since prehistoric times.
+The availability of flint for tool production, the presence of many caves and rock shelters, and favourable conditions for mobility and shelter encouraged different prehistoric communities to settle or move through the area.
+The earliest evidence dates back to the Lower Paleolithic and demonstrates human presence in several localities, including Riparo Soman, Ponte di Veja, the Villa locality at Quinzano, Cà Verde at Sant'Ambrogio di Valpolicella, Riparo Tagliente and Fumane Cave.
+Numerous remains from the later Riss-Würm interglacial period have also been found in Quinzano, including spearheads, axes, sickles and fragments of human skull bones.

-The earliest evidence dates back to the Lower Paleolithic and demonstrates human presence in several localities, including Riparo Soman, Ponte di Veja, Villa (Quinzano), Cà Verde (Sant'Ambrogio di Valpolicella), and Fumane Cave.
-Also in Quinzano, numerous remains from the later Riss-Würm interglacial period have been found, such as spearheads, axes, sickles, and fragments of human skull bones.
 Other Middle Paleolithic settlements have been found on the Torricelle, Monte Cucco, Monte Loffa and at Azzago.
-The findings, however, suggest that these were not true stable human settlements, as it turns out that they practiced a nomadic life, although it is assumed that the Cà Verde area was an exception.
-Among the fauna of the time could be found cave bears, wolves, hyenas and various steppe rodents.
+The finds suggest that these were generally not permanent settlements, since the populations practised a mobile way of life, although the Cà Verde area may have been an exception.
+Among the fauna of the time were cave bears, wolves, hyenas and various steppe rodents.